opencv/opencv/modules/ml/doc/neural_networks.rst

     Trains/updates MLP.

-    :param _inputs: A floating-point matrix of input vectors, one vector per row.
+    :param _inputs: Floating-point matrix of input vectors, one vector per row.

-    :param _outputs: A floating-point matrix of the corresponding output vectors, one vector per row.
+    :param _outputs: Floating-point matrix of the corresponding output vectors, one vector per row.

-    :param _sample_weights: (RPROP only) The optional floating-point vector of weights for each sample.
-Some samples may be more important than others for training, and the user may want to raise the weight of certain classes to find the right balance between hit-rate and false-alarm rate etc.
+    :param _sample_weights: (RPROP only) Optional floating-point vector of weights for each sample.
+Some samples may be more important than others for training.
+You may want to raise the weight of certain classes to find the right balance between hit-rate and false-alarm rate, and so on.

-    :param _sample_idx: The optional integer vector indicating the samples (i.e. rows of  ``_inputs``  and  ``_outputs`` ) that are taken into account.
+    :param _sample_idx: Optional integer vector indicating the samples (rows of  ``_inputs``  and  ``_outputs`` ) that are taken into account.

-    :param _params: The training params.
-See  ``CvANN_MLP_TrainParams``  description.
+    :param _params: Training parameters.
+See the ``CvANN_MLP_TrainParams``  description.

-    :param _flags: The various parameters to control the training algorithm.
-May be a combination of the following:
+    :param _flags: Various parameters to control the training algorithm.
+A combination of the following parameters is possible:

-            * **UPDATE_WEIGHTS = 1** algorithm updates the network weights, rather than computes them from scratch (in the latter case the weights are initialized using  *Nguyen-Widrow*  algorithm).
+            * **UPDATE_WEIGHTS = 1** Algorithm updates the network weights, rather than computes them from scratch (in the latter case the weights are initialized using the  Nguyen-Widrow  algorithm).

-            * **NO_INPUT_SCALE** algorithm does not normalize the input vectors.
+            * **NO_INPUT_SCALE** Algorithm does not normalize the input vectors.
 If this flag is not set, the training algorithm normalizes each input feature independently, shifting its mean value to 0 and making the standard deviation =1.
 If the network is assumed to be updated frequently, the new training data could be much different from original one.
-In this case user should take care of proper normalization.
+In this case, you should take care of proper normalization.

-            * **NO_OUTPUT_SCALE** algorithm does not normalize the output vectors.
-If the flag is not set, the training algorithm normalizes each output features independently, by transforming it to the certain range depending on the activation function used.
+            * **NO_OUTPUT_SCALE** Algorithm does not normalize the output vectors.
+If the flag is not set, the training algorithm normalizes each output feature independently, by transforming it to the certain range depending on the used activation function.

-This method applies the specified training algorithm to compute/adjust the network weights.
+This method applies the specified training algorithm to computing/adjusting the network weights.
 It returns the number of done iterations.